mcp-rune 0.107.0

 Column Selection (List View & Search View)

-Table apps (list-view, search-view) support LLM-driven column selection — the tool description lists all available columns per model, and the LLM chooses which columns are relevant to display based on the user’s request.
+Table apps (find-model-app, view-selection-app) support LLM-driven column selection — the tool description lists all available columns per model, and the LLM chooses which columns are relevant to display based on the user’s request.
 This prevents horizontal scroll when models have many attributes.

 How It Works